Post-Master's Certificates in Counseling

-If you have previously received a master’s degree in counseling and seek an additional area in which to be licensed, you can create the next step in your professional career with a Post-master’s Certificate in Counseling from Mount Mary University.
+If you have previously received a master’s degree in counseling or closely related profession and seek an additional area in which to be licensed, you can create the next step in your professional career with a post-master’s certificate in counseling from Mount Mary University.

-Post-master’s certificates are available in two areas: clinical mental health and school counseling.
+Post-Master’s certificates are available in: clinical mental health, clinical rehabilitation, and school counseling.
 In most cases, a state licensing or regulating board grants specific licenses.
 In some cases, a national professional organization may award licensing or perform credentialing.
 See the licensure information to learn which area will provide you with the license you seek.

-For more information, see the post-master's in counseling curriculum needs chart and consult the Graduate Bulletin (PDF) for complete details on degree requirements.
+For more information, see the post-master's in counseling curriculum needs chart for information on degree requirements.

 Learn more about the School of Natural and Health Sciences and Education

 My intent coming into the post-master’s certificate in counseling program was to obtain DPI licensure and then employment as a school counselor.
 The Mount Mary post-master’s program helped me to look at my students as a whole, and reminded me that I need to serve the entire person, not just look at one area of his or her life.
 Within a month of completing the program, I interviewed at a Milwaukee area high school and received a job offer.
 I couldn’t be happier!